UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

         </role>
     </name>

-Leverage the valueURI and make it the object of the triple:
+Leverage the :code:`valueURI` and make it the object of the triple:

 .. code-block:: turtle
     :caption: Resulting RDF `from tdh:8803 MODS <https://digital.lib.utk.edu/collections/islandora/object/tdh%3A8803/datastream/MODS/>`_